SwatiShirke/INS-GNSS-navigation/README.md

-# Kalman_filter
-This repository holds code for robot state estimation using Kalman filter.
+Pose estimation for Aerial Vehicle using INS/GNSS integration using UKF.